-Visitors who have stayed at Ruby Cottage over the past ten years have been very complimentary about the warm welcome, the holiday cottage being a “home from home”, how well equipped it is and how friendly the people in the village are.
+Visitors who have stayed at Ruby Cottage over the past twelve years have been very complimentary about the warm welcome, the holiday cottage being a “home from home”, how well equipped it is and how friendly the people in the village are.

 If any of you have any comments about our web-site or about your stay at Ruby Cottage, please send them to email@example.com

 Ruby Cottage gave us a lovely four days in mid February – thanks so much for making it available.
 Given the weather, warmth was important, so we enjoyed the warmth of the heaters.
 The first day was a bit cool because we assume the house had been empty for some time; but it soon warmed up.
 We also enjoyed the open fire, especially after we’d learned that wood burns much better when combined with some coal.
 Thanks for the welcome tea-tray and bottle of (excellent) local wine.
 We thought the house was well equipped and clean, and the little garden looked very inviting (especially with the first primroses we’d seen this year); and the price was fair.
 We recommend it strongly.